Release Date: February 1991

 Crucially, each character stayed loyal to their heritage in terms of both imagery and fighting style.
 Where else in the games world would you find a fire-breathing, yoga practising Indian like Dhalsim?
 Which other game offered the equivalent of the Spinning Bird Kick, Hundred Hand Slap or Ryu’s legendary Hadouken fireball.
 Well, you could find the latter in the original Street Fighter too, but it was hardly the same spectacle.

-If all of that wasn’t enough, Capcom introduced a series of badass bonus rounds to the fray, stages in which players had to complete various tasks of high-kickery in an allotted time.
+If all of that wasn’t enough, Capcom introduced a series of badass bonus rounds, stages in which players had to complete various tasks of high-kickery in an allotted time.
 The first two were simple smash-mouth affairs in which players were challenged to smash a car and bricks respectively, the site of bricks cracking and bumpers flying never becoming tedious, while kicking barrels mid-fall was just a tad trickier and more rewarding.

 It is almost thirty years since the game’s release, and the Street Fighter franchise is still going strong.
 There have been other great fighting games during that time, real classics of the genre, and although those games have gone on to spawn money-spinning franchises of their own, Street Fighter II: The World Warrior was the template, and for pure battle prowess and technical ingenuity it has never been bettered, and in all likelihood never will.